KleistLab/PrAppData/README.md

 ## Execution
 The statistical analysis can be found in the [jupyter notebook](PrApp_analysis.ipynb).
+Please create a folder for the input data (data/) and one in which the results should be stored (results/), including a subfolder for the parameter tuning models (results/parameter_tuning_models).

 ### Input files
 As input the statistical analysis requires the files with the preprocessed PrEP and non-PrEP users